Anandhu-Sudha/DIY-Stick-Catching-Game/README.md

 # DIY-Stick-Catching-Game
-It's a game machine that tests your reflexes.
+It's a game machine that tests your reflexes

 #throwback-may-2023